Chris5613/Gamerconnect/journals/Christian_journal.md

 # 2/26/23

 Today I worked on the logout for the front end and also worked on setting a state for the navbar to change when the user is logged in or not.
 I also worked on the login page and the sign up page changing some CSS and adding some effects.

+# 2/27/23

+I redesigned the logout and login page and added some CSS to it.

+# 2/28/23 #3/1/23

+Worked on fixing some bugs and css erorrs also worked on CI/CD making sure the test passed the lint